-Discontinued operations in the first quarter of fiscal 2024 are related to the Non-Arriver businesses.
+Discontinued operations in the second quarter and first six months of fiscal 2024 are related to the Non-Arriver businesses.
 Information regarding the Non-Arriver businesses is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 2.
 Composition of Certain Financial Statement Items - Discontinued Operations."